MNeubauer/mSulley/README.md

-# Fuzzing the MongoDB Wire
+# Sulley for MongoDB
-A tool for exposing hidden bugs using unexpected input
+A fuzzer compatible with the MongoDB wire protocol

 ## Overview
 This tool is a fuzz tester for the MongoDB wire.
 A user can create messages that will be iteratively modified, mutated, and subsequently sent to a mongod server.
 This iterative process is handled mainly by internals of the Sulley fuzzing framework.
 Communicating with the framework is programatic and relatively simple.
+To use this tool for actual MongoDB testing, see the [WireFuzz](https://github.com/10gen-interns/fuzzing/tree/matt/wirefuzz) and ensure that the requirements.txt file in that repo contains the correct branch of this repo.

 ## Sulley